 Fish fulfill their role in the ecosystem by eating algae.
 Presuming they’re not overfed, koi over 10″ in length will graze on the algae, effectively reducing its growth.
 Like plants, a variety of pond fish are available for you to introduce to your pond.
 Large, colorful koi to rosy reds and beyond!
 Fish are a delightful addition to any size water garden.

 Rocks and Gravel

-Like aquatic plants, the bacteria that live on the rocks and gravel in the pond feed on excess nutrients in the water, reducing the algae by starving it even further.
+Like aquatic plants, the beneficial bacteria that live on the rocks and gravel in the pond feed on excess nutrients in the water, reducing the algae by starving it even further.
 The rocks and gravel not only hide the liner and create a natural-looking setting, but also provide a home for beneficial bacteria.
 Plant debris, fish waste, decaying organic matter, excess nutrients or anything else that falls to the bottom of the pond will rest on top of the rocks and gravel.
 The bacteria living on the rocks and gravel will then go to work, breaking down the waste and debris, cleaning and clearing the water.
-Mother Nature’s circle of life is amazing, don’t you agree?

 Finally … Patience!